Scripture Unfiltered

 Two Different Violations

-The two prohibitions are not mirror images.
+Here is the key: the two prohibitions are not mirror images.
 They are targeting two different violations.
 The woman’s prohibition is about taking up a man’s calling — picking up his weapons, his tools, his role.
 The man’s prohibition is about putting on a woman’s identity — wrapping yourself in who she is at her core.
 One is about function.
 The other is about being.
+That distinction matters, and Yahuah built it into the language of the command itself.

 The word attached to both is תּוֹעֵבָה (to’evah) — something deeply detestable, a violation of the created order.
 This is not a minor cultural regulation.
 Yahuah considers the deliberate erasure of the male-female distinction to be an assault on the way He designed human beings to exist.